fidelsurtida/snake/README.md

   - Added lifetime mechanic and label that decreases per second and replenishes on eating the food.
   - Added the Stretch label that shows the added length of snake in meters.
+- April 10, 2024
+  - Fixed snake loop boundary (y-axis) which includes the game panel at top.

 <br>
 <b>This project is currently under development.</b>